$39 Essential • DOCX • 5–10 mins

 - Prepared materials and parts, maintained tidy laydown areas and supported the team to hit daily priorities.

-- Followed procedures and instructions closely; escalated hazards and supported safe work practices.
+- Followed procedures and instructions closely, escalated hazards and supported safe work practices.

 - Maintained a consistent pace during physically demanding tasks and kept quality standards high.